Portugal and France qualify to round of 16 after a draw

 June 24, 2021 9:37 am

-Portugal forward Cristiano Ronaldo equalled the all-time international goalscoring record as his side drew 2-2 with France to qualify for the last 16 of Euro 2020.
+Portugal forward Cristiano Ronaldo equaled the all-time international goalscoring record as his side drew 2-2 with France to qualify for the last 16 of Euro 2020.

+Ronaldo scored his 108th and 109th goals, both from the penalty spot to equal Ali Daei’s record set with Iran between 1993 and 2006.

 Benzema scored a second immediately after the restart following a stunning pass from Manchester United’s Paul Pogba but Ronaldo drew Portugal level when he won and converted a second penalty 13 minutes later.